 Offensive Security Proving Grounds (PG) Play and Practice is a modern network for practicing penetration testing skills on exploitable, real-world vectors.
 With PG Play, students will receive three daily hours of free, dedicated access to the VulnHub community generated Linux machines.
 A subscription to PG Practice includes all the features of PG Play plus additional Windows and Linux machines developed by OffSec experts with unlimited time on any targets.

 SELECT A CONNECTION METHOD

 There are two ways to connect to PG machines: in-browser Kali or VPN.
-By default, PG will connect through Kali.
-To change your connection to VPN, click the Download VPN button.
+You can select your connection type at the top right of your Control panel.